Small supernumerary marker chromosome: Tetrasomy 15qter syndrome

-Tetrasomy 15qter syndrome is an extremely rare congenital syndrome which is associated with mental retardation, overgrowth of the body or body part, skull bossing, short palpebral fissures, long philtrum, low-set ears, high-arched palate, retrognathia (i.e., abnormal posterior positioning of the maxilla or mandible), joint contractions, arachnodactyly, and/or, less commonly, kidney, genitourinary and various vascular and cardiac anomalies.
+Tetrasomy 15qter syndrome is an extremely rare congenital syndrome which is associated with intellectual disability, overgrowth of the body or body part, skull bossing, short palpebral fissures, long philtrum, low-set ears, high-arched palate, retrognathia (i.e., abnormal posterior positioning of the maxilla or mandible), joint contractions, arachnodactyly, and/or, less commonly, kidney, genitourinary and various vascular and cardiac anomalies.
 The syndrome is caused by an sSMC bearing two copies (that are inverted duplications) of the genetic material on the q arm of chromosome 15 beginning at various sites between bands 23 and 26 and running to this arms terminus; this area is notated as (15) q24–qter.
 Individuals with this syndrome therefore have 4 copies of the genetic material that is in the sSMC, i.e. 2 from each normal chromosome and 2 from the sSMC.
 Centromeres are specialized DNA sequences of a chromosome that are required to link each sister chromatid of paired chromosomes and thereby to distribute each member of the paired chromosome to different daughter cells during mitosis and meiosis cell divisions.
 The sSMCs in tetrasomy 15qter do not have a normal centromere; rather, they have a neocentromere, i.e. a new, novel centromere that forms at a place on the chromosome that is usually not the site where the centromere of the copied chromosome (in this case chromosome 15) is located.
 Neocentromeric sSMCs of any type are associated with adverse outcomes in 90% of cases.
 The exact genetic material in this sSMC that contributes to the development of the cited birth defects has not been determined.